olejardamir/HackETHAddresses/README.md

 Instead, look at the code, try to improve it or reverse-engineer it going from a public to private.

 This code has been tested with only 1000 pairs while refactoring the gibberish from the Ethereum libraries using the bouncy castle libraries...
-This means, that it is possible that some private keys won't give the proper public keys, so don't use this code for any serious development, before testing it inside out.
+This means: it is possible that some private keys won't give the proper public keys, so don't use this code for any serious development, before testing it inside out.